efeelize/eng/bec/record/phase_1/Day_15.md

 ## PART III.
 ### sentence
-- in today's uncertain and turbulent business climate,...is an especially useful tool s
+- in today's uncertain and turbulent business climate,...is an especially useful tools